Foxtrot (2017 film): Plot

 Michael and Daphna Feldman, an affluent Tel Aviv couple, learn that their son, Jonathan, a soldier, has died in the line of duty.
-The Israel Defense Forces refuse to inform the distraught parents where and how Jonathan died, or if his body had been recovered.
+The Israel Defense Forces (IDF) refuse to inform the distraught parents where and how Jonathan died, or if his body had been recovered.
 Several hours later, they are notified almost matter-of-factly that there has been a mix-up, and that it was some other Jonathan Feldman who has been killed.
 An angry Michael demands that the IDF allow Jonathan to return home.
 Although they promise that Jonathan will return by the next day, Michael demands his son return immediately and calls in a favour to have Jonathan's homecoming hastened.

 In a remote outpost Jonathan and three other soldiers man a desolate checkpoint.
 They spend their nights in a converted cargo container that is slowly tipping into the mud.
 To pass the time, Jonathan tells the story of how his father once traded a treasured heirloom that had been preserved through the holocaust for a porn magazine.
 Late one night, Jonathan kills four young Palestinians after one of the soldiers mistakes a beer can that rolled out of the Palestinians' car for a grenade.
 The soldiers call in the incident and more senior IDF officers arrive, bringing a bulldozer to bury the car with its deceased occupants inside.
 The men are warned by a senior IDF officer not to disclose the accident.
 At the end of their discussion the IDF officer receives a call from Michael's connection and tells Jonathan he will be returning home with him.

 Six months later Michael and Daphna reunite for their son's twentieth birthday.
 It is revealed that Jonathan died on his way home and Michael and Daphna have separated as they both blame Michael's impatience for Jonathan's death.
 Michael and Daphna get high together and ponder over the meaning of their son's final drawing, an illustration of a bulldozer carrying a car, with each suggesting that their spouse is the bulldozer and they are the car.
 Michael also finally admits that during his time in the army he witnessed the death of several members of his unit which he blamed himself for.
 He viewed Jonathan's birth as absolution for the deaths while Daphna was conflicted by her pregnancy and wanted an abortion.

 In the final scene as Jonathan is being driven back to Tel Aviv, the military vehicle in which he is riding on a narrow, rutted desert road swerves to avoid a camel and rolls down an embankment.